SillyFreak/typst-stack-pointer/docs/manual.typ

   grid(columns: (1fr,) * 4, ..range(1, 5).map(i => render(code, steps.at(i))))
 }

 A more typical situation would probably put the steps on individual slides.
-In polylux, for example, the `only()` function can be used to only show some information (the current line markers, the stack state) on specific subslides.
+In Touying and Polylux, for example, the `only()` function can be used to only show some information (the current line markers, the stack state) on specific subslides.
 To do so, it makes sense to first `enumerate(start: 1)` the steps, so that each step has a subslide index attached to it.
-The gallery has a complete example of using Stack Pointer with Polylux.
+The gallery has a complete example of using Stack Pointer with Touying.

 = Module reference